 Learn more about the newly released John Deere X Series combines.

-Hosts Tony Kramer and Jacob Maurer take a deep dive on the machine that's creating a lot of buzz.
+Host Tony Kramer takes a deep dive on the machine that's creating a lot of buzz.

 Check out past episodes and guests - visit the Episode Archive.